Lexmark: Enterprise Printing and Imaging

 - Support: 1-800-LEXMARK (539-6275)

-- Global Footprint: 125 facilities across 16 countries (combined Xerox-Lexmark)
+- Global footprint: 125 facilities across 16 countries (combined Xerox-Lexmark)

 For competitive context on the combined Xerox-Lexmark portfolio, see the Xerox vendor profile and Xerox competitive evaluation.